June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 year is 110 degrees with the heat index somewhere around 120 degrees, no lie.
 This year it was scheduled earlier in the hopes that we all wouldn't melt.
 It

 worked out pretty well since the weather, aside from rain all day Friday, was rather nice.
-Neither of our teams went very far in the race, but I guess you can't win
+Neither of our teams went very far in the race, but I guess you can't

-sorts of new sights to see including the Kentucky Horse Park where they have all sorts of retired champion horses housed for people to visit.
+with all sorts of new sights to see including the Kentucky Horse Park where they have all sorts of retired champion horses housed for people to visit.
 There is a

 campground right on the grounds where we will stay, and are planning on taking a long horseback ride around the grounds.
 It should be a lot of fun.